1st1/async_pep/pep-async.rst

 Abstract
 ========

-This PEP introduces a new syntax for coroutines, asynchronous ``with`` statements and ``for`` loops.
+This PEP introduces new syntax for coroutines, asynchronous ``with`` statements and ``for`` loops.
 The main motivation behind this proposal is to streamline writing and maintaining asynchronous code, as well as to simplify previously hard to implement code patterns.